 Feb.
 20, 2013 | LinkedIn

 New York is now home to the country's fastest-growing and most exciting tech communities, with more and more entrepreneurs choosing to locate their start-ups here.

 Jan.
 29, 2013 | Politico

 New York City Mayor Michael Bloomberg has expanded his Washington footprint dramatically over the past two years, using his enormous clout and seasoned lobbying hands to push a nexus of issues that the White House and Congress are just beginning to address.

 Jan.
-27, 2013 | New York Times
+27, 2013 | The New York Times

 Johns Hopkins as it exists today is inconceivable without Mr. Bloomberg, whose giving has fueled major improvements in the university's reputation and rankings, its competitiveness for faculty and students, and the appearance of its campus.

 Sep.
-13, 2012 | The Financial times
+13, 2012 | The Financial Times

 In cities large and small, municipal governments are generating new strategies to address local and national challenges.